francine-stephens/social-life-of-neighborhoods/README.md

 | 8           | ESRI Story Maps        |

-View the website with all of the tutorials [here](https://bookdown.org/fis/social-life-of-neighborhoods/).

 In the tutorials, the steps are written out and visually demonstrated with images and GIFs.
-The visual content in the tutorials can be found in the *images* sub-directory.
+The visual content in the tutorials can be found in the images sub-directory.
 There are also tables featured in the tutorials to guide students to particular geographies or key data to use in their write-up.
 The information in these tables can be found in the csv files that are included in the main directory.

+View the website and all of the tutorial content [here](https://bookdown.org/fis/social-life-of-neighborhoods/).